medic/cht-docs/content/en/hosting/costs/_index.md

 * Servers - This is the most likely place where Medic can leverage their intimate knowledge from hosting many dozen production instances of the CHT.
 This includes:
     * Average monthly cost to host the CHT
-    * Ability to adjust based on expected CHW count, number of workflows and a few other program specific numbers like how many workflows there are.
+    * Ability to adjust based on expected user count, number of workflows and a few other program specific numbers like how many workflows there are.
     * Amount of CPU/RAM/Storage needed - while it is assumed this will be for AWS, it will come in the form of something like "20 vCPUs" which can be translated to any hosting environment.
 * Built in overprovisioning to allow for bursts and a bit of growth
-* Monitoring and Alerting - Since all software fails eventually, we need to be prepared to defend against this with aggressive monitoring and alerting.
-The goal will be to fix the problem before any CHWs notice.
+* Monitoring and Alerting - Since all software fails eventually, you need to be prepared to defend against this with aggressive monitoring and alerting.
+The goal will be to fix the problem before any users notice.
 * Ingress/Egress - This is the ability to send and receive data to the CHT.
 Pricing from Datacenters and Cloud is readily available and "Servers" above can not exist without it.
 * CHT Core updates and system maintenance - Both the CHT and underlying operating system will be upgraded on a regular basis.
 This not only ensures there are no security vulnerabilities, but also ensures the deployments gains the benefit of new features and performance gains in the CHT.